liuqingli/TwiRole/README.md

 <img src="./doc/eval_1.png" alt="alt text" width="66%" height="66%">

-Second, we evaluated TwiRole in the real Twitter environment.
-We applied TwiRole to detect a set of Twitter users, randomly chose 100 predicted users in each class, and manually check their roles by browsing their Twitter pages.
+Second, we evaluated TwiRole in the real Twitter environment by applying it to detect a set of Twitter users extracted from event-related tweet collections (e.g., hurricanes, earthquakes, and shootings).
+We randomly chose 100 predicted users in each class, and manually checked their roles by browsing their Twitter pages.
 The precision results of TwiRole are shown below:

 **Role** | Brand | Female | Male
 :---: | :---: | :---: | :---: